FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.58.x  |    71    | December 4, 2018   |
 | 0.59.x  |    72    | December 20, 2018  |

-- CI will eventually do builds for beta channel once a day if there are changes.
+- CI will eventually do builds for beta channel once a day if there are changes or as requested.
 - Updates will be released twice a week or as requested.
 - Branches here never get re-created, they were created when they were spawned for Dev channel.
 - Actual builds are NOT produced here yet even if the date is displayed above until they pass security review.